Edward Atterton: Biography

 Atterton was born in 1962 to Dr David Valentine Atterton (1927-2002), C.B.E., F.Eng, F.I.M., chairman of Guinness Mahon, director of Barclays Bank and the Bank of England, former Research Fellow in the Department of Metallurgy at Cambridge University and sometime President of the Institute of Metals, and Sheila Atterton, of Cathedral Green House, Wells, Somerset.
 He attended Rugby School and then Eton College.
 He read Social Anthropology at Trinity College, Cambridge (B.A.
 1984, M.A.
 1988).
 After two years of living in Japan, he returned to the UK and enrolled in the Central School of Speech and Drama.

-Atterton's first television role was in an episode of ITV's Agatha Christie's Poirot in 1993.
-The same year, he was cast in the recurring role of Dr. Alex Taylor in the ITV drama series Medics.
-After continuing in various British television productions for some years, Atterton began working in the United States.

 In 1997, Atterton began dating actress Salma Hayek and moved to Los Angeles to be closer to her.
 The couple broke up in 2000.
 He is married to Kelly Atterton, the West Coast editor for Allure magazine.
-He and Kelly share a daughter, Piper, born December 23, 2004 and son Rex, born October 18, 2008.
+He and Kelly share a daughter, Piper, born 23 December 2004, and son Rex, born 18 October 2008.
 Atterton has a black belt in karate.

-Atterton had a role in the 1998 remake of The Man in the Iron Mask, and also starred in the WB's short-lived spy series Three.
-Following this, he had appearances in several cult sci-fi/fantasy productions including Alias, Firefly, and Charmed.